Field Notes Journal

 This investigation examines the structure of human blood as a circulating fluid tissue, prepared as a thin peripheral smear and observed without staining.
 The aim was to explore the morphology and distribution of blood cells, and to contrast this form of conduction with the fixed vascular systems previously examined in plants.

-This investigation represents a transition from structural conduction systems (plant vascular tissue) to mobile conduction (animal blood).
+It represents a transition from structural conduction systems (plant vascular tissue) to mobile conduction (animal blood).

 Method (Summary)